-On the meals page we outlined the benefits of having regular meals and getting the family to the table.
+On the family meals page we outlined the benefits of having regular meals and getting the family to the table.
 This page will describe what to do at the table and how that effects your child’s food intake and the development of healthy food behaviour.

 Eat with them don’t just feed them

 Your toddler looks to you for guidance as they know that you’re their best chance for survival.
 What you do at the table is really important.

 In a non-pressure environment they’ll learn to eat the foods that you do and their relationship with food will likely end up being similar to yours.

 How does role modelling help children eat well?

 The evidence says parents who eat more fruit and vegetables have children who eat more of these foods themselves.
 That also goes for less healthy foods, you eat more and they eat more.

 Don’t expect them to eat a food if you don’t

 Children learn through watching other people, they’ll see how you select food, physically eat and enjoy food.
 If your eating is not ideal, it may be a chance to either change it, or if not, at least hide it.

 Be conscious of not passing on these habits to your children.
 If you often diet, restrict and avoid foods and your toddler sees this, it’s likely to affect their ongoing relationship with food.